It’s been a busy month for the launch of low-down payment mortgages…

 With all these new low-down payment programs comes a new, but familiar discussion about appropriate risk in the housing market.

-While today’s 3% down mortgage is probably a lot more sound than the zero down products offered before the most recent housing crisis, we still have reason to worry.
+While today’s 3% down mortgage is probably a lot more sound than the zero down mortgages offered before the most recent housing crisis, we still have reason to worry.

 After all, a loan is only as good as it’s collateral, and if home prices take another drive for one reason or another, it may not matter if the loan was fully documented at origination.